11+ Fine Motor Coordination Activities for Adult Rehab Patients

-As an Occupational Therapist or COTA working in the adult rehab settings, you will see your fair share of patients with a neurological disorder that affects their fine motor coordination.
+As an occupational therapist, OT student or COTA working in any adult rehab setting, you will see your fair share of patients with a new or exacerbated diagnosis that affects their fine motor coordination.

-So if you’re bored with pegs and putty and are looking for more meaningful activities for fine motor coordination, this article is for you!
+So if you and your patients are bored with pegs and putty and are looking for more meaningful activities for fine motor coordination, this article is for you!

 There are so many fine motor components in dressing that can present a problem.
 Whether it’s tying shoelaces, buttoning a shirt or pants, zipping a jacket, or fastening a bra, focusing on what’s difficult for your patient and targeting that in the intervention is a great way to address fine motor coordination in the most functional way.

 Creating a simulated medication management kit is a great way to target more difficult fine motor coordination skills.
 Opening/closing medication containers as well as picking up small “pills” both add a fine motor coordination component.

 This activity also incorporates a high level cognitive element by verifying if the patient has added the correct “medications” that you have given them.

 For how to make your own medication management kit, check out this example from the University of Utah’s College of Health.

 If you’re in a setting that doesn’t have full kits for fine motor coordination (such as acute care), grooming is a great way to incorporate fine motor coordination.
 This can be done by having your patient open small toothpaste or soap containers, applying toothpaste to the toothbrush, and going through the full brushing routine with their affected hand.

 You don’t have to be in acute care to work on grooming, though!
 In any rehab setting, most patients will really appreciate being able to work on their grooming tasks since this can sometimes get neglected by other staff.